marcobuontempo/foss-front-row/README.md

 # FOSS Front Row
 A lightweight event ticketing platform, self-hostable, built using the MERN stack.

-*Note: this project is primarily a proof-of-concept, but is still fully functional within its limitations*
+*this project is primarily a proof-of-concept, but is still fully functional within its limitations*

 ## Contents